PROmoting the next GENeration of Researchers (PROGENY)

 How to Participate

 - Submit a poster presentation for ASHA's annual Convention through the normal online Call for Papers process.
-Check the appropriate box (when prompted) indicating that the first author of the poster is an undergraduate student at the time of submission.

 - All undergraduate first authors whose posters are accepted for presentation will be paired with a faculty researcher having relevant expertise.

 - Participants will receive an e-mail in early November with more information and the name and contact information for the paired faculty researcher.

 For additional questions, please contact ASHA's Academic Affairs and Research Education Unit at firstname.lastname@example.org.